Practical Ethics and Responsibility Competition

 Practical Ethics and Responsibility Competition: Terms & Conditions

-By entering the Oxford Uehiro Centre’s Practical Ethics and Responsibility Competition, you agree to accept the following T&Cs.
+By entering the Uehiro Oxford Institute’s Practical Ethics and Responsibility Competition, you agree to accept the following T&Cs.

 Terms of Entry

-1. Entry to the Oxford Uehiro Centre’s Practical Ethics and Responsibility Competition is free of charge.
-The Competition is funded by the Oxford Uehiro Centre for Practical Ethics.
+1. Entry to the Uehiro Oxford Institute's Practical Ethics and Responsibility Competition is free of charge.
+The Competition is funded by the Uehiro Oxford Institute.

 2. All video entries must be original and produced by the teams.
 Any videos that feature plagiarised material will be disqualified.
 Copyright must be obtained if videos feature pre-existing material.